Meet the AZ Chef Making Mouth-healthy Low-sugar Sauces

 JA: What a beautiful connection between you and your family.
 Why did you begin making your own healthy, low-sugar sauces?
 Why is this so near and dear to your heart?

 HG: For years and years I was in the restaurant industry as a manager, and I saw whole families coming in, multiple times a week, which was great for our business, but I also noticed they were rarely interacting with each other.
 And that really hurt my heart.
 And I thought, “What’s a way to help families get connected at the table?”
-Because clearly the smart phone did a number on us as far as connecting as families.
+Clearly the smart phone did a number on us as far as connecting as families.
 It connects us in other ways but doesn’t give us the grounding we need.

 My sister, Polly, is a wonderful entertainer and loves food but doesn’t like cooking herself.
-She was always asking me for easy short cuts.
+She was always asking me for easy shortcuts.
 But she would say, “That’s too complicated, I can’t do that.”
 So, I thought, “I’ll bottle it!”
 Polly is self-proclaimed cooking impaired, but with my sauces she doesn’t need to know how to cook.
 All she needs to know is how to brown meat or veggies and add my sauce.
 I thought back to these families at the restaurant and thought, “If they can make dinners themselves, they can get connected at the table.”
 Then I thought, “Let’s make the sauces healthy too!”

 I started sourcing out fresh ingredients and I use a lot of herbs.
 Your pallet can’t figure out that it’s low in sodium, or low in fat.
 It’s just layers of flavor.
 So I’m giving families the tools needed to get dinner on the table fast and easy.